arendjr/laces.js/README.md

 ```

 You can also watch the whole model instead of a specific property.
 This is an
-effective way to integrate with template systems, for example:
+effective way to integrate with template systems.
+For example, the following
+code shows how to render a Hogan.js template when the model changes:

 ```js
 var addressCardTemplate = Hogan.compile("<div class=\"address-card\">" +